benzocaine topical (generic name)

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?This medicine is applied to the affected area of the mouth or gums.
-Wash your hands before and after using this medicine.
+How should I use this medicine?This medicine is for external use only.
+Do not take by mouth.
 Follow the directions on the label or those given to you by your doctor or health care professional.
+Do not get this medicine in your eyes.
+If you do, rinse out with plenty of cool tap water.
 Do not use this medicine more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
-While this medicine may be used in children as young as 4 months for selected conditions, precautions do apply.
+While this medicine may be used on children as young as 2 years, precautions do apply.

 What if I miss a dose?This does not apply.